ArnoldBallesteros/FlickApp/README.md

 Movie Reviewer is a movies app displaying box office and top rental DVDs using [The Movie Database API](http://docs.themoviedb.apiary.io/#).

-Time spent: 8 hours spent in total
+Time spent: **X** hours spent in total

 ## User Stories

 The following **required** functionality is completed:

-- [1] User can view movie details by tapping on a cell.
+- [ ] User can view movie details by tapping on a cell.
-- [1] User can select from a tab bar for either **Now Playing** or **Top Rated** movies.
+- [ ] User can select from a tab bar for either **Now Playing** or **Top Rated** movies.
-- [1] Customize the selection effect of the cell.
+- [ ] Customize the selection effect of the cell.

 The following **optional** features are implemented:

-- [0] For the large poster, load the low resolution image first and then switch to the high resolution image when complete.
+- [ ] For the large poster, load the low resolution image first and then switch to the high resolution image when complete.
-- [1] Customize the navigation bar.
+- [ ] Customize the navigation bar.

 The following **additional** features are implemented: